p-rex/cs-falcon-install-scripts/ecs-fargate-patching-utility/README.md

 2. Download **task definition json** from ECS task.

 3. Create API credential with the following scope in the Falcon console.
+(Support and resources > API clients and keys)
 ```
 Falcon Container Image : Read
 Falcon Images Download : Read